jwhitmer2/Airline-Website-Project/README.md

-# A Node.js project containing a website for a fictional airline company to carry out their day to day business with by interacting with their database.
+# A Node.js project containing a website for a fictional airline company to carry out their simple day to day tasks with by interacting with their database.
+This project uses a model-view-controller framework.
+The model folder contains the database interactions that are called by the JavaScript functions found in the controller folder.
+The results are displayed with modified HTML in the view folder.